 Stable Home • Learning Center • Nourishing Farm • Supportive Community

 We are proud to pledge 100% of all donations directly to the Ebenezer Child Care Trust.
 All administrative costs for the U.S.-based Ebenezer Foundation are borne by our foundation volunteers.

 We are committed to help sustain a loving home for the Ebenezer orphans and a quality education for all Ebenezer students.
 This can only be achieved through reliable and generous donor contributions.

 THE IMPACT OF YOUR SUPPORT

 Our efforts partnered with your generosity change the lives of everyone connected to the Ebenezer Foundation.
 From children getting a chance to grow up in a supportive community to volunteers making a difference every day, we are making the world a little better every single day.

 Take a look at some of these stories:

 We are a U.S.-based 501(c)(3) not-for-profit organization created to provide financial support to the Ebenezer Child Care Trust in Zambia, Africa.
 The Trust is dedicated to saving, raising, and educating impoverished and orphaned children living in the city of Livingstone, and operates exclusively on donor support.
 Ebenezer Child Care Trust operates a children’s orphanage, a primary school, a farm and a community food program.

-Fewer than 49% of primary school children in Zambia attend school past the 7th grade.
-(UNESCO 2014)
+Only 45% of school children in Zambia receive an education past the 7th grade.

 Make a Difference While You Shop